 What are trade school loans?

-Programs usually run one to two years and, in the end, you may earn a degree or certificate, begin work as an apprentice or journeyman, or prepare for a licensing exam.
+Programs usually run one to two years.
+In the end, you may earn a degree or certificate, begin work as an apprentice or journeyman, or prepare for a licensing exam.

 Common programs include those for cosmetology, programming, culinary arts, locksmithing automotive repair, construction, home inspection, and many more.